elimereu/matchSCore2/README.md

 ## Quick introduction

 MatchSCore2 is a R package for the comparison of single cell RNA-seq data across tools and experiments.
 The package allows a gene marker-based projection of single cells onto a reference sample and, thus, the identification of cell types in unknown cells.
+A more detailed version of the method is at the bioRxiv paper:  http://dx.doi.org/10.1101/630087.

 ## Installation